maptiler/manual/demoversion.rst

  ￼maptiler -deactivate_request request.xml

-The offline activation is not available in a virtual machines.
+The offline activation is not available on virtual machines.
 For more information see Software activation in a virtual machine above.